 “Ole Stella will do jist fine.
 Now, you promise me.”
 She grasped tighter onto his forearm to the point where it was starting to hurt.

 “All right, Ma.
 I promise.”

 She released her grasp.
 “And you make sure Jake promises his folks.
 I know ya’ll think it’s one big romp, but I can’t lose you.”
 She turned away, stirred the cinders in the wood-burning stove, and started heating up water for the dishes.

 “Ma, I’ll be all right.”

 He gave her a quick peck on the cheek.
 His mother didn’t react.
 He turned, exited out of the kitchen, and glanced back.
 She was still facing away from him.
-Sauntering across the yard, he passed the well and the two outhouses, and went into the house.
+Sauntering across the yard, he passed the well and the two outhouses and went into the house.
 Respectfully, he tidied up the table for her before retreating to his room.
 He could hear his sisters’ muffled voices seep through the wall as he plopped onto his bed and positioned a down pillow under his head.
-The entire episode left him exhausted and emotionally drained.
-Tomorrow will be another day, he reasoned to himself, and closed his eyes.
+The entire episode had left him exhausted and emotionally drained.
+Tomorrow will be another day, he reasoned to himself and closed his eyes.
 Lying across the bed with his feet hanging over the edge, he drifted off.